 The Evaluated Configuration includes components running in the TOE boundary and components running outside the TOE boundary.
-Inside the TOE boundary are Tripwire Enterprise Server, and the Tripwire CLI running on a single computer, and one or more Tripwire Enterprise Agents running on remote servers.
+Inside the TOE boundary are Tripwire Enterprise Server, Tripwire CLI running on a computer, one or more Tripwire Enterprise Agents running on remote servers, and the Bouncy Castle Cryptographic Module.